moveeleven-data/northstar-bq/README.md

 ## Project Overview

-Northstar-BQ uses Google BigQuery to calculate and analyze core SaaS business metrics like recurring revenue (ARR and MRR), net revenue retention, churn, expansion, activation, and payback.
+Northstar uses Google BigQuery to calculate and analyze core SaaS business metrics like recurring revenue (ARR and MRR), net revenue retention, churn, expansion, activation, and payback.
 Queries are written in SQL with consistent definitions, clear formulas, and data quality checks.

 The analysis is built on three datasets: